jlin21/henchman-ui/README.md

 #### Tools used

-*   angular-js
+*   angular-js (v1.4.5)
-*   bootstrap
+*   bootstrap (v3.3.6)
+*   angular-ui-bootstrap (v1.2.1)
 *   html

 #### Overview

-The web application is SPA with only one view, and is created using angular-js as the front end framework.
-In addition it also utilizes vanilla bootstrap and the angular supported bootstrap module for css and js.
-As mentioned before this application utilizes the Henchman-ui API to use Henchman, and contains features that are practical for a user interface meant for Henchman.
+The web application is a single page application (SPA) with one view, and is created using angular-js as the front end framework.
+In addition it also uses vanilla bootstrap and the angular supported bootstrap module for css and js.
+As mentioned before this application uses the Henchman-ui API to use Henchman, and contains features that are practical for a user interface meant for Henchman.

 #### List of features